jhyacinthe-p/TE-EpiAtlas/README.md

 - TE_figures.Rmd
   - use as input the `core_data.Rdata` from `TE_table_merger_script.R`
   - the output will be a html page `TE_figures.html` with plots, figures and data from varous analysis.

+# Tested versions

+program was tested with:
+python 3.8.10 and 3.11.4
+bedtools v2.27.1 and v2.31.0
+pybedtools v.0.11.0 and v.0.12.0
+pandas v2.0.3

+see requirements.txt and renv.lock for extended details